0

 Was the Harlem Shake dance was created by a random drunk in 1981?

-No- the original Harlem Shake was actually started by a man named Al B and really has nothing to do with the viral version you know about.
-Al B would perform dances during breaks at the Entertainer’s Basketball Classic at Rucker Park in Harlem.
+Maybe- the original Harlem Shake was actually started by a man named Al B. You won’t see the “original” Harlem Shake dance in any of the YouTube videos you find today.
+The original dance is said to be invented by Al B, who would perform dances during breaks at the Entertainer’s Basketball Classic at Rucker Park in Harlem.
 He stated that the moves for the Harlem Shake were inspired by how mummies would dance…if they could.

 Others say the original dance is from an Ethiopian dance called “Eskista“.
-It isn’t clear which of the two is the original source of the first Harlem Shake dance, though.
+It isn’t clear which of the two is the original source of the first Harlem Shake dance.

 Video of Harlem Shake by the Eskista dance in Ethiopia